audiBookning/Angular-3d-with-math-gl-and-svg.js/README.md

 # Angular 3d basic samples code with Math-gl

 Just some basic 3D cubes with animations to try out the technology with angular.
+This repo would be what i call scratchpad code.

 Uses